MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

 >       CDSIntegrationMgt.SetCompanyId(DestinationRecordRef);
 >   end;
 >```
-For more information on base CDS entities, see [Data Ownership Models](/dynamics365/business-central/admin-cds-company-concept).
+For more information on base Common Data Service tables, see [Data Ownership Models](/dynamics365/business-central/admin-cds-company-concept).

 ## Create a table extension for an integration table in [!INCLUDE[prodshort](../includes/prodshort.md)]